n2ygk/mulesoft-demo-jsonapi/README.md

-Once you've got fully-baked RAML pulled from the libraries, with all the options filled in, the power of API Designer or Anypoint Studio becomes apparent: they won't let you create incorrect RAML (especially useful when defining your types and examples) and APIkit will mock examples responses that work.
+Once you've got fully-baked RAML pulled from the libraries, with all the options filled in, the power of API Designer or Anypoint Studio becomes apparent: they won't let you create incorrect RAML (especially useful when defining your types and examples) and APIkit will mock example responses that work.

-See the [Anypoint Studio-generated documentation](doc/index.html) for this app.
+See the Anypoint Studio-generated documentation in doc/index.html (open it with your browser).

 The mocked app that API Designer presents and the Mule APIkit scaffold that is generated are quite complete; APIkit enforces most stuff like checking